osilander/polygen-arch/README.md

 ## Primary Aim
 Most GWAS and related studies attempt to assign SNPs as causative by selecting SNPs on the basis of p-values (sometimes with some statistical corrections for LD or with additional data such as eQTL information).
 These p-values are based on the combination of (1) betas (effect sizes) and (2) standard error.
 When looking across studies, these are determined at least partially by sample size, i.e. the relative number of cases and controls, and partially by the precision with which traits can be measured.
 Within studies, this is determined at least partially by the frequency of polymorphisms (rare vs. common) and the choice of statistical test (e.g. logistical regression vs. chi-square).

-These analyses, which prioritise on per-SNP bases, ignore to fact that when one SNP in a specific region of the genome is causal of trait differences, it is highly likely that other SNPs in the same region are also causal, but with lower effects (it is necessarily true that one SNP has the largest effect).
+These analyses, which prioritise on per-SNP bases, often ignore that fact that when one SNP in a specific region of the genome is causal of trait differences, it is highly likely that other SNPs in the same region are also causal, but with lower effects (it is necessarily true that one SNP has the largest effect).
 In addition, by focusing on genome-wide significant SNPs, large regions of the genome that may contain small-effect SNPs (or many small effect SNPs) are ignored.
 This is a critical problem because often we might expect that it is specifically these regions that are the most relevant for developing treatments.
 Why?
-SNPs with large effects can apparently segregate in the population without having *critical* effects.
+Only SNPs with small effects on critical targets can segregate in the population.
+Those with large effects (but which prove that the target *can* be influenced by large effects) do not usually segregate.
+Phrased so well here: *small-effect-size SNPs can serve to highlight proteins that, when targeted with large-effect-size pharmaceuticals, can have large effects on disease risk.*

 ## Data
-### Download per study summary data
+### Per study summary data
 #### UKBB
 The data we will use is the UKBB from the Neale Lab; and from the IEU GWAS resource.
 From the Neale Lab: [heritability scores](https://www.dropbox.com/s/8vca84rsslgbsua/ukb31063_h2_topline.02Oct2019.tsv.gz?dl=1)